Sebbelicious/algorithms/README.md

-# MP3_Searching_Shakespeares_Complete_Works
+# Algorithms - School projects

+**SearchingShakespeare**
+Project builds a suffixtree from a large .txt-file.
+Then searches for a desired string
 **Takes over a minute to run project.
 Change the textfile to test-text.txt in program.cs for faster time if necessary**

-Project builds a suffixtree from a large .txt-file.
-Then searches for a desired string